Critical thinking skills: 7 steps for the workplace

 Step 2: Then gather information and research

-In addition to understanding the history of the pricing and packaging page, it’s important to understand what works well.
-Part of this research means taking a look at what your competitor’s pricing pages look like.
+In addition to understanding the history of the pricing and packaging page, it's important to understand what works well.
+Part of this research involves looking at your competitors' pricing pages.

 Ask yourself: